sieve-data/docs/README.md

 API docs are generated from our OpenAPI spec.
 Run `make docs` with `SIEVE_API_URL` set to regenerate API documentation.

 ## TODO
+* We still show `sieve.Array` and others in our v2 reference.
+Should remove at some point.
 * Add some docs about `yield` vs `return`
     * We currently `yield` in many of the walkthroughs, but no detailed explanations
 * Potentially add some more details about default values and `kwargs`
 * Add more detail to autoscaling section after redesign (@wizgrao)
+* Remove v1 endpoints at some point
 * Add section on file caching behavior (@aupadhyay)
 * Describe error handling / split out function lifecycle when implemented (@aupadhyay)
 * Fix error codes section once consolidated in code